No-Boil Pasta Bake (with Veggies!)

 - Add pasta, veggies, parmesan cheese, and marinara sauce to the baking pan.
 Stir well to mix then spread into an even layer.
 Pour water over the top then give the pan a shake or stir a bit to make sure the water is evenly distributed.

 - Cover the pan tightly with aluminum foil and bake for 35 to 40 minutes.
+(If you pasta still seems undercooked at this time, see note below.)

 - Carefully remove foil with an oven mitt then sprinkle mozzarella cheese evenly oven the top of the pasta.
 Broil until cheese is golden brown.
 Serve warm.